Anneke Lisa Photography

 I weaved to Australia in a left-field manner, but outsiders dream of this place.
 Almost every expat I meet seeks the quintessential Australian existence.
 Beach daily.
 Hot Surfer Boyfriend (‘Partner’ as Aussies say), and travel in a van around the country.
 I find it funny that transplants move to Bondi or Byron Bay, the only beaches that exist to foreigners in a country with 30,000 kilometers of coastline (I looked up the distance, but stats are mixed.
 Who can trust the internet?).
 Visitors have a very clear bucket list after surviving the sixteen-hour flight.
 Hold Koalas at the Zoo.
 Take photos, post online.
 See a Kangaroo at a Wild Animal Park or in the wild, and Sydney Opera House.
 Many arrive on working holiday visas in their twenties.
 I can’t imagine being on a working holiday visa.
 A hostel again or to live in a miniature apartment in the CBD (downtown) with three roommates and two bedrooms sounds hellish.
 I’m sure this is why adults say, “Do it when you’re young.
 While you still can.”
 To cakey oldies, adventure and ordeal are synonymous.

-‘Do something real and grow up.’
+I’m not young, or maybe I am, but those damn sunspots on my face communicate otherwise (Thanks, Australia).
+I’ll be forty in less than two years.
+I feel twenty-seven.
+I am not in my twenties, but at the beach, I don’t take a watch.
+I don’t have a watch— not anymore.
+I left my watch behind when I left my career in the United States.
+I switched careers when I moved (or, rather, attempted).
+Now, thirty-eight and a year to reflect on what I hoped versus what exists, I see beauty in growth.
+For, if life unfolded in any other way, I don’t know if I would have the gumption to pitter-patter my fingers onto a keyboard day after day while stomping down the monster in my head.
+The monster (who is also an asshole) whispers nonsense.
+“Do something real and grow up.’
 The monster tells me as it tries to stop me from writing.
 I keep going— not because I think I am a fantastic writer but because I am terrified to stop.
-Not writing might mean an office job or a role that sucks my very soul, like the time spent at Company A-Hole.
+Not writing might mean accepting a role that is more ‘motions than heart.’
 I’ll do what it takes to avoid the 9 am to 5 pm prison system.
 I don’t need a watch or clock to write, but I must keep going no matter what.
 Still, an offensively loud bullhorn to scare the monster-asshole out of my head is welcomed.

 The ocean keeps time but in a unique way.
 The waves roll and roll and roll like seconds on a clock.
 Rocking and comforting.
 I like Australia.
 It’s different from how I lived in the United States.
 I remember a year before I moved, knowing what loving my boyfriend meant for the future: change.
 My California existence counted down.
 I cried.
 Disney movies and adults never mentioned that falling in love included leaving ‘loves’ behind.
 Friends.
 Identities.
 Jobs.
 Families.
 Seasons.
 At least I can tell my daughter (if I ever have children), “Honey, L-O-V-E is not a rom-com chick flick.”